Body

 20) Eat your favorite comfort food slowly and enjoy every bite

-21) Curl up with a blanket and watch your favorite guilty pleasure
+21) Curl up with a blanket and watch your favorite show or movie

 22) Buy yourself flowers or a new plant